 While Anthony’s criminal defense attorney insisted that she served her probation time while in custody, probation personnel indicated that officials of their agency contacted her several times while she was in jail.
 The judge eventually needed to intervene to clarify court records.

 As the Anthony case so clearly demonstrates, Central Florida probation is a serious matter.
 A person charged with a crime needs a strong Orlando probation attorney to defend his case.
 Offenders need to follow Orange County probation terms closely or risk a Florida probation violation.
 An lawyer will fight for your rights, and our experienced Florida lawyers will represent your probation case through this maze of the criminal justice system.
-If you were arrested for a Seminole county probation, Orange County probation, or Osceola county probation violation, give our lawyer a call at 407-228-3838.
+If you were arrested for a Seminole county probation, Orange County probation, or Osceola county probation violation, give our lawyer a call our office.